awsdocs/aws-php-developers-guide/doc_source/glossary.rst

     the :doc:`guide_commands` guide for more details.

 Credentials
-    To interact with AWS services, you must authenticate with the service using your credentials, or `AWS access keys
+    To interact with AWS services, authenticate with the service using your credentials, or `AWS access keys
     <http://aws.amazon.com/developers/access-keys/>`_.
 Your access keys consist
-    of two parts: your access key ID, which identifies your account, and your secret access, which is used to create **signatures** when executing operations.
-You must :doc:`provide credentials <guide_credentials>` when you configure a client object.
+    of two parts: your access key ID, which identifies your account, and your secret access, which is used to create **signatures** when executing operations. :doc:`Provide credentials <guide_credentials>` when
+    you configure a client object.

 Handler